ivanszeto11/osTicket-Ticket-Lifecycle/README.md

   <img width="954" height="341" alt="osticket-support-16" src="https://github.com/user-attachments/assets/89830e63-b6a2-42a8-9201-c737e03700ff" />
 </p>

+We are back on the John Doe account and we will be creating a new ticket as a help desk agent this time.
+Under the Tickets tab, we will click **New Ticket**.

 <p align="center">
   <img width="643" height="388" alt="osticket-support-17" src="https://github.com/user-attachments/assets/c7a35305-7ca1-4cba-b511-58e225c27b25" />
 </p>

+The new ticket will need a ticket owner.
+We can select an existing user in the system or create a new user by providing a name and email address.
+For this ticket, let's use the existing user, Ken.

+Let's say Ken calls us and reports an inability to print from his computer to the office printer.
+He tells us that print jobs show up in the print queue, then disappear after a few seconds, and he has tried printing from multiple applications.

 <p align="center">
   <img width="951" height="772" alt="osticket-support-18" src="https://github.com/user-attachments/assets/53f14840-d2a9-4d93-9b66-6c25e1d3898e" />
 </p>

+We will create a ticket for Ken's issue.
+In this scenario, the Ticket Creation and Triage and Prioritization stages blend together.
+We have received the user's report and while creating the ticket, we are also assessing the issue and deciding the properties of the ticket.

+Because Ken called us, the Ticket Source will be "Phone".
+The Help Topic will be "Report a Problem / Personal Computer Issues" since Ken is having a problem with his computer.
+This ticket will go to the Support department since they are equipped to solve the printing issue.
+We will set the SLA Plan to Sev-C, the lowest severity, because the issue only affects one person's computer and they can print from another computer as a temporary workaround.
+We can assign this ticket to ourselves.

+In the ticket details, we will write the subject of the ticket in the issue summary and describe the issue in the message body.

 <p align="center">
   <img width="940" height="591" alt="osticket-support-19" src="https://github.com/user-attachments/assets/0d151397-3727-40b3-a94e-5b2ec25e1bf5" />
 </p>

+After creating the ticket, we will work on it.
+This is the Assignment and Investigation stage.
+While we are on the phone with Ken, we can ask clarifying questions to learn more about the situation.
+For example, we can ask if the issue is isolated to his computer or if people around him are having similar issues.
+In this case, his computer is the only one affected.
+We can also ask him to confirm that the printer is online.
+Once we gather enough information, we can form a theory about the root cause of the problem.
+When print jobs disappear from the print queue without printing, there is likely a problem with the Print Spooler service.

+The next stage is Resolution.
+We have an idea of what the cause of the issue is, so we can test a solution.
+If the cause of the issue is Print Spooler, we should have Ken restart the service.
+We will guide him through the steps to restart Print Spooler and have him try printing from his computer again.
+After restarting the Print Spooler service, he confirms that he is able to print from his computer.

+We communicated over the phone, so we will not post a reply to the ticket, but we can write an internal note to document our process of troubleshooting the issue.
+It is useful to have a record of the steps we took that we can refer back to in the future.

 <p align="center">
   <img width="643" height="220" alt="osticket-support-20" src="https://github.com/user-attachments/assets/fa0630e3-f36a-41f0-9d6a-ff28f822ebf9" />
 </p>

+The last step is to close the ticket.
+We provided a solution and confirmed that the issue was fixed, so we can change the ticket status to "Closed".
+We can leave a brief note explaining that the ticket is being closed because the cause was identified and a successful solution was found.